morgannamie/coding-challenge/README.md

 from "sequences.txt" and output results to a file titled "hit_entries.fastq"
 * The program will then count occurrences of the provided subsequences in each sequence from "hit_entries.fastq"
 * Result: two files will be created, "hits.txt", containing the subsequences, the read they are present in, and the count for number of times they appear in each read (files will be saved in directory in which you are running the program)
+* Examples of those output files are in this repository

 ## Libraries
 * regex